CliMA/EnsembleKalmanProcesses.jl/docs/src/defaults.md

 ## Prebuilt defaults

-Sensible defaults have been chosen for the methodology to give broadly the best solution.
+Defaults have been chosen for the methodology based on prior experience.
 The configurations can be revealed by adding the keyword
 ```julia
 EnsembleKalmanProcess(..., verbose = true)
 ```